 *Small service fee at checkout.

 Here are a few additional events happening on the afternoon and early evening.
+More will be added as New Year's Eve approaches.

 If you are coming from within SF, you can take BART or the Muni Lightrail trains to the Embarcadero Station.
 You can also take the F-Street Car line to the Ferry Building (usually turns into a bus service after 4pm on NYE) or the California Cable Car to the end of the line near the Hyatt Regency.